ClearMotion/take-home-1/README.md

 * A computer running Linux, macOS, or Windows
 * An internet connection
-* A Node.js installation (At least 8.0.0)
+* A Python 3 installation

 ### Step 1

-Create a Node.js script which listens to HTTP requests on port 3000.
+Create a Python script which listens to HTTP requests on port 3000.
 When the script receives a GET request at the endpoint `/greetUser`, the script should send back this JSON value:

 ```
 {"success": true, "message": "Hello world!"}
 ```

-We recommend using the Express framework for your script.
+We recommend using the Flask framework for your script.
 However, you may use a different framework if you are more comfortable using it.

 ### Step 2